 Now that you understand the importance of B2B SEO, you may be wondering how you can get started.
 An obvious choice is to work with a reputable marketing firm that has experience with B2B companies.
 Does that mean you’re free from every worrying about SEO or learning about how to use it?
 Unfortunately not.
 A savvy B2B business owner will stay up-to-date with the basics of SEO, the latest strategies, and a list of “Do’s” or “Do Not’s”.

 This way, you can make on-the-fly changes to your website or marketing strategy when you notice something isn’t working.
 It also helps you to better understand what the marketing firms are doing for you and determine if their work is worth the investment.

 To help you get started, we’ve compiled 4 “Best Practices” regarding B2B SEO strategies.
 These are simple practices that you can utilize yourself.
 At the very least, you can make sure that your marketing firm is implementing these practices.

-1. Learn The Low-Volume Trade
+1. Find The Low-Volume SEO Keywords

 If you rush into learning about SEO, then you’ll probably encounter dozens of strategies that sound perfect.
 However, the majority of these strategies are designed for B2C companies with very different audiences.
 One major difference between B2C and B2B SEO strategies is the focus on low-volume keywords.
 What does this mean?